amancevice/docker-superset/README.md

 ## Configuration

-Follow the [instructions](https://superset.incubator.apache.org/installation.html#configuration) provided by Apache SuperSet for writing your own `superset_config.py`.
+Follow the [instructions](https://superset.incubator.apache.org/installation.html#configuration) provided by Apache Superset for writing your own `superset_config.py`.
 Place this file in a local directory and mount this directory to `/home/superset/.superset` inside the container.
 This location is included in the image's `PYTHONPATH`.
 Mounting this file to a different location is possible, but it will need to be in the `PYTHONPATH`.

 View the contents of the [`examples`](./examples) directory to see some simple `superset_config.py` samples.